-EXAMPLE 1, OPTION 2: The W-2 agency determines that Mary may end her participation before the end of the participation period.
-Mary's W-2 placement end date is May 19th, and she receives a final W-2 payment at the end of June for four days of participation.
+EXAMPLE 1: Mary reports on May 19 that she moved to Minnesota.
+Mary is no longer eligible for W-2 services.
+Mary's W-2 placement end date is May 18.
+Mary receives final payment at the end of June for three days of participation (May 16, 17, and 18).

 EXAMPLE 2: John is in a CSJ and reports on June 1 that he found unsubsidized employment that will begin on June 27.
 The FEP informs him that he may continue to participate in the CSJ until his employment begins, and lets the CSJ work training provider know John will be leaving the position.
 The FEP verifies John's employment with his new employer and verifies that John will begin on June 27.
-Any hours missed without good cause up until June 27 will be deducted from the final payment.
+Any hours missed without good cause up until June 26 will be deducted from the final payment.